Skip to contents

 Direct Alignment

 "direct" takes a different route.
 The indicator is not forecasted.
-Instead, bridgr assigns the latest complete high-frequency blocks backward to the target periods.
-That is closest to a direct MIDAS-style setup.
+Instead, bridgr assigns the latest complete high-frequency blocks backward to the target periods and averages them within each target period.

 target = gdp_nowcast,